dtrelogan/react-formstate/docs/workingWithFormState.md

 <input type='submit' value='Submit' disabled={this.formState.isInvalid()}/>
 ```

 We have discussed initializing and accessing form state with the FormState API.
-The [next step](updatingFormState.md) in the walkthrough is to learn how to *make updates* to form state.
+The [next step](updatingFormState.md) in the walkthrough is to learn how to *update* form state.